PhyPiDAQ/EducatorsGuide/experiments/photoeffect.md

 range.
 The light beam is bundled with lenses and reduced to the respective wavelength with interference filters.
 When the photons hit the cathode, electrons are released and a positive excess charge is created on the initially neutrally charged plate.
-If electrons hit the opposite anode, it is negatively charged.
+If electrons hit the opposite cathode, it becomes negatively charged.
 The separation of charges between the anode and the cathode creates an increasing electric field, which slows down further electrons that fly from the cathode to the anode.
 In equilibrium, the breaking force is so great that even electrons no longer arrive at the anode with maximum kinetic energy.
 The voltage between the